 Visual Snow Initiative funded studies focusing on the pathophysiology and neurological underpinnings of Visual Snow Syndrome, including abnormal activity in the visual processing pathways of the brain and the condition’s relationship with migraine/migraine aura; Neuroimaging identified brain abnormalities that helped explain key features of the condition, including abnormal sensory processing, photophobia, and more.

 Visual Snow Initiative launched the Visual Imagery Project (VIP), a resource developed as part of an online study that examined whether continuous exposure to dynamic visual stimuli could impact or alleviate symptoms of Visual Snow Syndrome.
-This initiative built on research trials and patient reports that indicated its potential effectiveness and featured a 21-day protocol.
+The Visual Imagery Project provided a foundational framework for future research into the neural mechanisms of Visual Snow, focusing on the role of motion-selective neurons, simulations, and dynamic images in shaping perception.
+The VIP was built upon research trials and patient reports suggesting its potential effectiveness, featuring a 21-day protocol.

 Visual Snow Initiative began working with neuroscientists at Massachusetts Institute of Technology, led by Dr. Edward “Ed” Boyden.